FrancescoCioria/Cards-Automation/README.md

-# Project Automation
+# Cards Automation

-GitHub App to automate the flow of issue cards in a repository GitHub Project
+GitHub App to automatically add and move cards in any GitHub Project

 ## Automations